Waters, Michigan: Lumber community

 The community of Waters was settled as early as 1873 and became one of the first communities in Otsego County, which was created in 1840 but not formally organized at the time.
 The new community was part of Otsego Lake Township, which at the time occupied the southern eight survey townships.
 When the county was formally organized in 1875, the larger township was eventually divided into four other townships.
 The community received a post office under the name Bradford Lake on July 18, 1876.
 The name was chosen due to its location along the northern shores of Bradford Lake, and it developed as a sawmill settlement under the ownership of numerous lumber companies.
 The railroad station was originally called Wright's (or Wright's Lake) along the Jackson, Lansing, and Saginaw Railroad branch of the Michigan Central Railroad.
 It was named after the Wright-Wells Lumber Company that began operating in the area.
 By 1877, the community had about 75 permanent residents, and the company operated several mills, a general store, and hotel.

 The post office was renamed Waters on December 21, 1885 and was aptly named after the abundance of lakes in the area.
 However, the name may also be derived from O. Waters, who was a railway agent for the Michigan Central Railroad.
 After 1890, the community began to decline as many residents moved further north.
 In 1891, Henry Stephens moved north from St. Helen and established his lumber company, which returned the community to profitability.

 By 1899, Waters consisted of about 100 homes, the Michigan Central Railroad train depot, post office, church, school, general store, and numerous buildings serving the lumber companies.
 By 1905, the community had a population of around 300, but the lumber resources were quickly running low.
 The lumber yards near Bradford Lake and Little Bradford Lake were used as storage facilities, and two major fires destroyed the lumber yards.
 In 1911, the first fire destroyed over 27 million feet (8.2 million meters) of lumber valued at $425,000 ($13.8 million in 2024 dollars).
 The yards were restocked but burned again in 1914.
 Due to the depletion of the lumber resources by that time, the facilities were not rebuilt, and the lumber industry began leaving Waters within the next few years.
 After the lumber industry declined, the community transitioned into farming and tourism.
 Popular activities in the area included baseball, tennis courts, hunting, and fishing.
 However, without the lumber industry, many residents left Waters, and the community dwindled.
 The nearby communities of Deward and Haakwood suffered a similar fate, although those communities never recovered.
-In 1917, the community had a population of around 50 but soon after was near deserted.
+In 1917, the community had a population of around 50 but soon after was nearly deserted.
 At one time, Waters also contained its own school.